teamexos/engineering-ladder/README.md

 * Managers have consistent, objective criteria on which to base promotions and compensation.
 * We know what to expect of ourselves and each other, so we can focus on doing great work together.

+An Engineering Ladder is

+An Engineering Ladder helps engineers understand how they can grow in their career and have the most impact.
+It helps managers set expectations with teams and hold them accountable for their work.

+An Engineering Ladder is not

+An Engineering Ladder is not a promotion checklist.
+It’s designed to help an engineer understand what impact could look like at each level.
+It is not an exhaustive list of categories and behaviors.
+We've chosen the most important categories for Exos and each includes a few key behaviors as guides.
+Managers will work with engineers on goals and expectations for their work.

 There are two paths in our Engineering Ladder:

 **Makers:** impact team success by delivering the software and product that customers value.<br>